Mercury-Atlas 4: Mission profile

+Mission highlights

-The launch went extremely well and the thick-skinned Atlas survived Max Q acceleration.
+The launch went well and the thick-skinned Atlas survived Max Q acceleration.
 Capsule performance was also good despite some concern over high oxygen usage in orbit, but ground controllers did not consider it a serious problem and the oxygen supply was sufficient for at least 8 orbits.
 The process of turning the capsule around in orbit so its heat shield faced forward proved more difficult than expected, taking 50 seconds instead of the normal 20 seconds.
 At a few points during the mission, the capsule's attitude became slightly unstable due to the failure of two thrusters, which caused momentary telemetry dropouts.
 The capsule completed one orbit prior to returning to Earth.
 Reentry took place one hour and 28 minutes after launch, and splashdown occurred in the Atlantic Ocean 176 miles (283 kilometers) east of Bermuda.
 One hour and 22 minutes after splashdown the destroyer USS Decatur (which was 34 miles from the landing point) picked up the capsule, which was found to be in good condition with little damage from either liftoff, orbit, or reentry.
 Postflight examination found that the oxygen rate handle had been dislodged by liftoff-induced vibration and cracked open a valve.
 This had allowed oxygen to escape into space, but not at sufficient rates to trigger a telemetry warning measurement, although it did trigger the oxygen warning light in the capsule.
 The handle was redesigned afterwards to be more difficult to move.
 The problem reorienting the capsule after booster separation was found to be the result of an open circuit in the pitch gyro.

-The biggest problem encountered on MA-4 was an uncomfortably high level of liftoff vibration from T+5 to T+20 seconds, so a few more small modifications were made to the Atlas's autopilot.
+The biggest problem encountered on Mercury-Atlas 4 was an uncomfortably high level of liftoff vibration from T+5 to T+20 seconds, so a few more small modifications were made to the Atlas's autopilot.
 However, Manned Spaceflight Center director Bob Gilruth expressed his confidence that the booster was now man-rated, and that a human passenger would have survived the flight.

-The MA4 mission had successfully achieved all its flight objectives.
+The MA-4 mission had successfully achieved all its flight objectives.
 It had demonstrated the ability of the Atlas LV-3B rocket to lift the Mercury capsule into orbit and of the capsule and its systems to operate completely autonomously, and it had succeeded in obtaining pictures of the Earth.
 Nonetheless, to be on the safe side and test out a few more design changes, NASA still planned for one more uncrewed test before committing the Mercury-Atlas combo to a crewed flight.